-- Python Retreat for Novices - 4 to 5 days, low-pressure, moderately-paced lab course, designed for people who have never programmed before.
+- Python Retreat for Novices - 6 half-days, low-pressure, moderately-paced lab course, designed for people who have never programmed before.
 Students learn and practice a few, carefully chosen, features of Python so that they get a taste of the art and power of programming.

 The lab courses are hands-on.
 After each short lecture, students are given lab time and exercises that provide practice with the new concepts.
-Next, a new material set is distributed which contains solutions to the lab exercises and notes for the next short lecture, and the next set of lab exercises.
+Next, solutions are distributed and studied, then comes the next short lecture, and the next set of lab exercises.
 Questions are always welcome; discussion and pair-programming is encouraged.
-There are usually five to six lectures and labs per day, and 2 quizzes to help solidify some key details.
+There are usually two lectures and labs per half-day, and a Review to help solidify some key details.

 Marilyn lives in the Silicon Valley but is delighted to travel anywhere.

 For course syllabuses, references, sample material sets, and more information, contact: